Doesn’t it feel good to throw things away? I don’t know about you, but I hate clutter. It makes me feel stressed and disorganized.

-So this year I am promoting a concept called Spring Cleaning for your business.
+So why not apply the same idea to your business?
 This is where you look under the cover, peek around the corners, and discover the old habits, practices, and business management methods and tools that are no longer working for you.

-I will not fool you – this is a lot of work!
-It takes both time and an open mind to dig into what is not working in your business, and figure out how to fix it.
+Be prepared – this can be hard work!
+It takes both time and an open mind to dig into what is slowing down your business and figure out how to clean it up.
 And it often takes courage to throw away those processes and systems that you used to depend on.

 - Lead and Opportunity Management